tasdemirbahadir/VerySimplePythonWeb/README.md

 # VerySimplePythonWeb

-The simplest version of a Python Dynamic Web Project.
+The simplest & complete (with html layouts and test cases) version of a Python Dynamic Web Project.
 After following the setup instructions, you can start from scratch if you want to make an introduction to Python Web Projects.

 ## Getting Started